Nevada State Route 375: Route description

 State Route 375 begins at a "Y" junction with State Route 318 at Crystal Springs, a ghost town in the northern end of the Pahranagat Valley in the center of Lincoln County.
 The site, which is little more than the junction and a few trees, functions as a rest area.
 From Crystal Springs, the highway curves southwest to pass between the Pahrangat and Mount Irish ranges to ascend 5592 ft Hancock Summit.

 Descending the summit, SR 375 nears the border of the Nellis Air Force Range.
 As the highway heads northwest through Tikaboo Valley, it meets Mail Box Road.
 It used to be marked by a single postal drop known as the "black mailbox": the dirt access road leads to the restricted lands surrounding Area 51.
-The original mailbox was a normal black mailbox, however due to people constantly sifting through it, it was replaced with a white one that was much more secure.
+The original mailbox was a normal black mailbox; however, due to people constantly sifting through it, it was replaced by a more secure white mailbox.
 The name "Black Mailbox" still stuck.
 It was commonly used as a gathering place for UFO seekers, and two to three UFO sightings per week allegedly occur in the area.
 The mailbox was removed by its owner, Steve Medlin, due to continued vandalism.
 SR 375 continues heading northwest from the mailbox, climbing in elevation again to reach the top of Coyote Summit at 5591 ft.

 West of the summit, the Extraterrestrial Highway descends into the Sand Spring Valley and the community of Rachel becomes visible.
 The small town of about 50 residents is little more than homes and a few businesses.
 The Little A'Le'Inn (pronounced "alien") is the focal point of the town, providing a small motel, an alien-themed restaurant/bar, and extraterrestrial souvenirs.
 The civilian-run Area 51 Research Center, based out of a yellow house trailer and documenting paranormal activity in the area, closed in 2001.
 As of early 2021, there is now a gas station and general store open in Rachel, with a campground and RV hookup planned to open by spring of 2022.

 Leaving Rachel, SR 375 continues northwest to enter Nye County.
 The route climbs out of Sand Spring Valley and heads over the 5935 ft Queen City Summit, the highest point on the highway.
 After passing the summit, the route descends into the southern end of Railroad Valley, curving nearly due north for several miles as it follows the base of Reveille Range.
 As the mountains subside, the road turns westward again to head to its northern terminus at the junction of US 6 at Warm Springs.